Profile Design

 Observations Format

 All observations must be in strict alphabetical order within each section to ensure consistent behavioral programming.
-Observations should be clear, actionable statements that guide behavior:
+Observations should be clear, actionable statements that guide behavior.
+Example for ENGINEER

 # Context observations (behavioral guidance)